CXH-Research/Shadow-Generation/Composition/README.md

 ```

 ## Command to run the program.

 ```python
 python alpha.py --alpha_min min_alpha --alpha_max max_alpha --height image_height --width image_width --mode align or random --num_shadow only available in random mode
 ```

 ### Note

-After finishing, it will generate a label.csv indicates the file path of input, mask and shadows respectively
+After finishing, it will generate a label.csv indicates the file path of input, mask and shadows respectively.
+It will overwrites your input images to the new shape, please be aware.

 min_alpha and max_alpha are between 0 and 1